AnurAK1/UsrsLoginWeb/README.md

 ![ACF](https://github.com/user-attachments/assets/acb8207d-c71b-4a7a-8f06-5ae5f9d0a220)
 ##### Whereas PACF gives negative high on 5th, 6th and 13th Lag which results in PACF value close to 5,6 or 13.
 ![PACF](https://github.com/user-attachments/assets/6bb451fd-7266-4c3f-bfb7-bdd9cc793cc8)
-##### With differencing as 1st Differencing on Data and ACF keeping as 1 and PACF starting with 4 gives a decent ARIMA model summary that justifies the model suitablity for finding forecast on WebUsers login.
 ##### Data Preparation in training and testing phases can be acheived by splitting the data in 80-20% giving total observation for Training and Testing with 878 and 219.
-Developing the ARIMA Model in training dataset and plotting the
+##### With differencing as 1st Differencing, ACF keeping as 1 and PACF starting with 4 gives a decent ARIMA model summary that justifies the model suitablity for finding forecast on WebUsers login.Developing the ARIMA Model in training dataset and checking for white noise with LB Test gives us less pvalue where null hypothesis is rejected and absence of white noise is achieved.